Berga, Thuringia

-Berga/Elster is a town in the district of Greiz, in Thuringia, Germany.
+Berga/Elster ([ˈbɛʁɡa]) is a former town in the district of Greiz, in Thuringia, Germany.
+On 1 January 2024 it became part of the town Berga-Wünschendorf.
 It is situated on the White Elster river, 14 km southeast of Gera.

 History

 Within the German Empire (1871–1918), Berga/Elster was part of the Grand Duchy of Saxe-Weimar-Eisenach.

 Berga concentration camp

 During World War II, a slave labor camp called "Berga an der Elster" was operated here to dig 17 tunnels for an underground ammunition factory.
 Workers were supplied by Buchenwald concentration camp and from a POW camp, Stalag IX-B; the latter contravened the provisions of the Third Geneva Convention and the Hague Treaties.
 Many prisoners died as a result of malnutrition, sickness (including pulmonary disease due to dust inhalation from tunnelling with explosives), and beatings, including 73 American POWs.